MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/multi-geo-tenant-configuration.md

 **Aplicativo móvel do OneDrive**

-Faça logon no aplicativo móvel do OneDrive com suas credenciais de conta de teste.
+Faça logon no aplicativo móvel do OneDrive com as credenciais da sua conta de teste.
 Confirme se você pode ver os arquivos do OneDrive for Business e se pode interagir com eles no dispositivo móvel.

 **Cliente de sincronização do OneDrive**

-Confirme que o cliente de sincronização do OneDrive detecta automaticamente a localização geográfica do OneDrive for Business após o logon.
-Se você precisar baixar o cliente de sincronização, clique em **Sincronização** na biblioteca do OneDrive.
+Confirm that the OneDrive sync client automatically detects your OneDrive for Business geo location upon login.
+If you need to download the sync client, you can click **Sync** in the OneDrive library.

 **Aplicativos do Office**

-Confirme que você pode acessar o OneDrive for Business fazendo logon de um aplicativo do Office, como o Word.
-Abra o aplicativo do Office e selecione "OneDrive – <TenantName>".
-O Office detectará o local do OneDrive e mostrará os arquivos que você pode abrir.
+Confirm that you can access OneDrive for Business by logging in from an Office application, such as Word.
+Open the Office application and select "OneDrive – <TenantName>".
+Office will detect your OneDrive location and show you the files that you can open.

 **Compartilhamento**

-Tente compartilhar arquivos do OneDrive.
-Confirme se o seletor de pessoas mostra todos os usuários online do SharePoint, independentemente da localização geográfica.
+Try sharing OneDrive files.
+Confirm that the people picker shows you all your SharePoint online users regardless of their geo location.